 Family and friend loans: Informal loans from relatives avoid interest charges and credit checks, though clear repayment agreements prevent relationship damage.

-Credit unions: Some canadian credit unions offer emergency loans with lower interest than payday lenders (12%-18% APR), though eligibility requirements exceed alternative lenders.
+Credit unions: Some canadian credit unions offer emergency loans with lower interest than payday lenders (12%-18% APR), though eligibility requirements exceed those of alternative lenders.

 Credit card cash advances: If you have available credit, cash advances charge 22%-24% APR—expensive but cheaper than 365% payday loans.
 Bree's 0% cash advances remain superior, avoiding interest entirely.